emrgnt-cmplxty/fermi/docs/docs/6.integrator/faq.md

 For a transaction, we sign the hash of the transaction.
 More specifically, what is signed is the `sha256` of the transaction object serialized in borsh (https://github.com/near/borsh).

-### How do transactions work on the Axion platform? {#how-do-transactions-work-on-the-near-platform}
+### How do transactions work on the Fermi platform? {#how-do-transactions-work-on-the-near-platform}

 A `Transaction` is made up of one of more `Action`s.
 An action can (currently) be one of 8 types: `CreateAccount`, `DeployContract`, `FunctionCall`, `Transfer`, `Stake`, `AddKey`, `DeleteKey` and `DeleteAccount`.
-Transactions are composed by a sender and then signed using the private keys of a valid Axion account to create a `SignedTransaction`.
+Transactions are composed by a sender and then signed using the private keys of a valid Fermi account to create a `SignedTransaction`.
 This signed transaction is considered ready to send to the network for processing.

 Transactions are received via our JSON-RPC endpoint and routed to the shared where the `sender` account lives.
 This "home shard" for the sender account is then responsible for processing the transaction and generating related receipts to be applied across the network.